stran9682/frankmocap-blender-addon/README.md

 + The add-on GUI (gender, texture, hand pose) does not reflect the state of the currently selected SMPL-X model if you work with multiple models in one scene.
 + To maintain editor responsiveness the add-on does not automatically recalculate joint locations when you change the shape manually via Blender shape keys.
 Use the `Update Joint Locations` button to update the joint locations after manual shape key change.
 + To maintain editor responsiveness, the add-on does not automatically recalculate the corrective pose shape keys when you change the armature pose.
 Use the `Update Pose Shapes` button to update the joint locations after pose changes.
++ Setting shape from height and weight should be used with the v1.1 model for best results
++ This add-on supports both `locked head (no head bun)` and `v1.1` model versions.
+Make sure to select the correct one before using the AddAnimation option.
+  + Use `locked head` when working with AMASS animations

 ## License
 + Generated body mesh data using this add-on: